nodejs/node/doc/api/report.md

 * `--diagnostic-report-signal` Sets or resets the signal for report generation (not supported on Windows).
 Default signal is `SIGUSR2`.

-* `--diagnostic-report-verbose` Flag that enables additional information to be printed during report generation.

 A report can also be triggered via an API call from a JavaScript application:

 ```js